BloomTech-Labs/signlingo-fe/README.md

 # Environment Variables Here

 In order for the app to function correctly, the user must set up their own environment variables.
+The values of these .env vars can be found in the Product Vision Document in Notion.
 There should be a .env file containing the following:

-add needed env vars here....
+REACT_APP_OKTA_DOMAIN
+REACT_APP_ISSUER
+REACT_APP_CLIENT_ID
+REACT_APP_REDIRECT_URI
+REACT_APP_MESSAGES_URL
+REACT_APP_BASE_URL
+REACT_APP_BACK_END_BASE_URL

 # Content Licenses Here